stefanofa/awesome/TOPICS.md

 ## free

 *   [webadderall/Recordly](https://github.com/webadderall/Recordly) - A free, open-source Screen Studio alternative that adds auto-zoom, cursor animations and more to your screen recordings.
-Substantially modifies the OpenScreen foundation.

 *   [krystonschwarze/coolicons](https://github.com/krystonschwarze/coolicons) - coolicons is a carefully designed collection of 440+ icons with a focus on simplicity and consistency.
 Perfectly suited for web, application and mobile design.